freetronics/ProtoShieldBasic/README.md

 FABRICATION OPTIONS
 -------------------
 If you haven't had PCBs fabricated before it can be very confusing trying to work out all the options.
-We have some of our boards fabbed by pcbcart.com, so to save you some hassle the list below shows our recommended selections for the options on their order form.
+We have our boards fabbed by pcbcart.com, so to save you some hassle the list below shows our recommended selections for the options on their order form.
 Some of the settings can be changed if you have different preferences but this is a sensible starting point if you don't know what the options mean and